jonnor/ESC-CNN-microcontroller/report/report.md

 making it challenging to transmit within the given bandwidth and energy budget of a sensor.
 Recording and storing detailed audio data may also capture sensitive information and violate privacy requirements.

-To address these concerns
+To address these concerns several methods for efficiently coding the information before transmitting have been proposed.

-Sending the raw audio waveform

-A simple method is to transmit and store the raw audio, however this is problematic fro

-The noise profile data is based on the 1/3 octave band, following the standard IEC 61260-1:2014[@IECOctaveBands].
+In [@AudioCodingSensorGrid], the noise profile data is based on the 1/3 octave band spectrogram and compressed using a Huffman encoding.
-This can be used by a machine learning system to distinguish different noise sources[@AudioCodingSensorGrid].
-The paper also demonstrates that when frequency spectrum samples are performed 10 times per second or more seldom, it is not possible to understand conversations.
-This preserves the privacy requirement.

- and get data needed for efficiently managing and reducing noise.

-On-edge processing

-Save energy, bandwidth
-Respect privacy

-## Problem statement

-The need for low-cost and widely deployed noise monitoring solutions that can inform not only about the sound level but also give information about the noise source, motivates our research question:

 > Can we classify environmental sounds directly on a wireless and battery-operated noise sensor?

+Problem statement

 \newpage